Auditing Complex Data with Optics

 Optic

-), the library provides universal, lawful composition while allowing for specialized, efficient implementations.
+), the library provides universal, lawful composition while allowing for specialised, efficient implementations. - Testable: Each component can be tested independently, and the composition can be tested as a whole.

 🧠 Taking It Further